DaryaZareM/TwitterAPITools/README.md

 # TwitterAPITools
-feature extract tools for crawled data with Twitter API
+feature extraction tools for crawled data with Twitter API